oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 ......
 {% endhighlight %}

 You can find the commands `uorb, mtd, param` in files: `uORBMain.cpp, mtd.c, param.c`.
 You don't need to go deep inside these files right now, anyway we may use this method to scrutinise other files later (For instance: flight control files).
-This piece of code will just start UORB to provide communication service, and load parameter file `mtd_params` which contains airframe configuration, PID parameters, etc.
+This piece of code will just start uORB to provide communication service, and load parameter file `mtd_params` which contains airframe configuration, PID parameters, etc.

 I assume you have read through this file.
-So to summarize, the startup scripts are very importand in the boot process.
+So to summarize, the startup scripts are very important in the boot process.
 I list the things happened in this process to our concern:

   * Read the parameter file
   * Start the sensor drivers (script `rc.sensors`)